 - Position: Associate Professor of Early Modern History

 - Areas of expertise: Early modern history; language; migration; education

 - Phone: +44(0)113 343 8543

-- Director of Admissions, School of History
+- Equality & Inclusion Lead, School of History

 I am a cultural and social historian of early modern Britain and Europe, with a particular interest in language, migration, and education.
 My research crosses boundaries between British and European history and stretches from the sixteenth to the early eighteenth century.
 I have researched and written on topics from the history of Italian grammar to the Grand Tour, and from perfumed gloves to Mediterranean piracy.

 My first book, Learning Languages in Early Modern England (Oxford University Press, 2019), used sources ranging from early printed phrasebooks and newspaper advertisements to travellers’ letters and diaries, to ask how English-speakers made themselves understood at a time when English was practically unknown on the continent, and explores what it meant to be competent in another language in this period.
 It was reviewed by the Guardian.